 Border Adjustments, also known as Border Tax Adjustments or Border Tax Assessments, are import fees levied by carbon-taxing countries on goods manufactured in non-carbon-taxing countries.

 The impetus behind border adjustments is the desire to ensure a level playing field in international trade while internalizing the costs of climate damage into prices of goods and services.
-As Columbia University Economics Professor Joseph Stiglitz has noted, “Not paying the cost of damage to the environment is a subsidy, just as not paying the full costs of workers would be.”
-Stiglitz was formerly chair of president Clinton’s Council of Economic Advisers (1995-97) and Chief Economist and Senior Vice President of the World Bank (1997-2000).
+As Columbia University economics professor and Nobel Laureate Joseph Stiglitz wrote almost a decade ago, “Not paying the cost of damage to the environment is a subsidy, just as not paying the full costs of workers would be.”
+(Stiglitz was chair of president Clinton’s Council of Economic Advisers (1995-97) and Chief Economist and Senior Vice President of the World Bank (1997-2000; full bio here).
 He and others urge adoption of carbon border adjustments to eliminate the artificial advantage adhering to firms that manufacture goods or provide services for world markets, from countries that fail to tax or otherwise price carbon emissions at prevailing world levels.

 In most of the developed countries of the world today, firms are paying the cost of pollution to the global environment, in the form of taxes imposed on coal, oil, and gas.
 But American firms are being subsidized—and massively so.
 There is a simple remedy: other countries should prohibit the importation of American goods produced using energy intensive technologies, or, at the very least, impose a high tax on them, to offset the subsidy that those goods currently are receiving.